-The fall and winter holidays always make me think about cookies and candy.
-This probably goes all the way back to when I was growing up in Virginia and my dad (who worked as a mail carrier) would come home with his hands full of candy and baked goods, all of it gifts from the residents on his delivery route.
-That southern hospitality meant there was a never ending supply of sugar and chocolate in the house from October till December, and oh do I miss it.
+My fascination with holiday treats probably goes all the way back to when I was growing up in Virginia and my dad (who worked as a mail carrier) would come home with his hands full of candy and baked goods, all of it gifts from the residents on his delivery route.
+That wonderful “southern hospitality” meant there was a never-ending supply of sugar and chocolate in our house from October through December, and oh do I miss it.

-Now that I’m getting a bit braver with this whole cooking journey, I wanted to start mastering all of those drool-inspiring sweets, and like usual I wanted to start with something basic.
+However, this little food blog has helped me become braver on this whole “cooking journey,” so I wanted to start mastering all of those drool-inspiring sweets from my childhood.
+And (like usual) I wanted to start with something basic.
 Something textbook and classic that I can use as a foundation for experimenting with later, or improving upon if it needs it.

 Enter stage left: The perfect soft and chewy sugar cookies.